AT A GLANCE

-Catholic Benedictine Sponsorship: Benedictine men and women are actively involved on both campuses as professors, administrators, and role models; 60% of students are Catholic; students of all faiths are welcome.
+Catholic Benedictine Sponsorship: Benedictine men and women are actively involved on both campuses as professors, administrators, and role models; approximately 50% of students are Catholic; students of all faiths are welcome.

-Faculty: 297 full time and 51 part time; 85% of full-time faculty mem-bers have the highest degree in their field; 100% of classes are taught by faculty members.
+Faculty: 270 full-time and 52 part-time; 91% of full-time faculty mem-bers have the highest degree in their field; 100% of classes are taught by faculty members.

-Academic Programs: Liberal arts curriculum; more than 60 areas of study, with 37 majors and 32 minor programs; semester schedule with a Summer Term focusing on internships, research, and international study; offering the Bachelor of Arts and Bachelor of Science in Nursing degrees; the student-faculty ratio is 12:1, and the average class size is 19.
+Academic Programs: Liberal arts curriculum; more than 60 areas of study, with 37 majors and 32 minor programs; semester schedule with a Summer Term focusing on internships, research, and international study; offering Bachelor of Arts and Bachelor of Science in Nursing degrees; student-faculty ratio of 12:1; average class size of 19.